hcmarque/FINAL-Interview-CSA/README.md

 CSAs are customer-facing roles, responsible for providing technical guidance and expertise on the Microsoft Infrastructure Azure, we ask candidates to prepare the following:

 1. You will have **20 minutes**, technically focused presentation, **outlining a recent Application and Infrastructure project and what was your participation on that.
-As Azure Synapse and Modern Data Warehouse are really high demand projects at this moment, will be great if you could include an use case explaning your project considering those components** We would love to see details here!
+We would love to see details here!
 2. The presentation should **include a detailed architecture diagram**, be no more than 4 slides and cover the technical elements of transforming to cloud-based architectures.
 3. The objective of this interview is for us to understand your technical capabilities and where you have used these in a real project scenario so please ensure you create this for a technical audience.
 4. Please consider how and why this project added business value to our customers.